tc39/test262/CONTRIBUTING.md

 var var = var;
 ```

-If the test case has the `raw` flag, this disallows the test to load any harness file including `$DONOTEVALUATE`.
+If the test case has the `raw` flag, the test runner will not load any harness file including the file which defines `$DONOTEVALUATE`.
 In this case, include a direct `throw "Test262: This statement should not be evaluated.";` statement:

 ```javascript
 /*---